 Do you have to cook the frozen turkey as soon as it’s thawed?

-Turkey that has been thawed in the refrigerator can be kept for an additional 1 to 2 days in the fridge before cooking.
+No, you don’t have to cook it right away.
+Turkey that has been thawed in the refrigerator can be kept for several days in the fridge before cooking.

 Cold Water Thawing

-You can defrost your frozen turkey faster in cold water than in the fridge.
+You can thaw a frozen turkey faster in cold water than in the fridge.
 However, the thawing process will require a lot more attention on your behalf.

 Make sure the frozen turkey is in a leak-proof package or plastic bag.

-To thaw the turkey, submerge the bag in cold tap water.
+To thaw the turkey, submerge the bag in a large enough container or pot holding cold tap water.
 NEVER use warm or hot water, as that can cause the outer layer to warm up to a temperature where harmful bacteria begins to multiply rapidly.

 Using this thawing method, you should estimate about 30 minutes of defrosting time per pound of turkey.